rohityadav-sas/Pulchowk-Wifi-Login-Automation-Lite/README.md

 ## Description

-This extension (for Chromium-based Browsers) provides functionality related to automating login tasks in Pulchowk Login Portal.
+- This extension (for Chromium-based Browsers) provides functionality related to automating login tasks in Pulchowk Login Portal.
+- This extension is liter version of this extension.
+[Pulchowk-Wifi-Login-Automation---Chrome-Extension](https://github.com/rohityadav-sas/Pulchowk-Wifi-Login-Automation---Chrome-Extension).

 ## Features